-The Integrated Services Program (ISP) is organized in three service units.
+The 9-1-1 & Geospatial Services Bureau (NGS) is organized in three service units.
 Two of the units, the Virginia Geographic Information Network (VGIN) Division and Public Safety Communications (PSC) Division, are required by and established in the Code of Virginia.
-The third unit is the ISP Regional Outreach program.
+The third unit is the NGS Regional Outreach program.
 Utilizing a common outreach effort for both the VGIN and PSC divisions improves efficiency of the program especially since many efforts impact both services.
-The ISP provides staff support to the 9-1-1 Services Board through the PSC and VGIN Advisory Board through VGIN.
+NGS provides staff support to the 9-1-1 Services Board through the PSC and VGIN Advisory Board through VGIN.
 In addition to utilizing the Boards, several communities of interest network (CoIN) councils will be formed to more adequately represent the stakeholders throughout the Commonwealth in each discipline.

-Since much of the ISP is funded through the Wireless E-911 Fund, the ISP has a different funding source than the rest of VITA.
-However, the GIS services offered by the ISP are rated services and must collect sufficient revenue to support not only the delivery of the service, but also the basic operation of the VGIN Division.
+Since much of the NGS Bureau is funded through the Wireless E-911 Fund, NGS has a different funding source than the rest of VDEM.
+However, the GIS services offered by NGS are rated services and must collect sufficient revenue to support not only the delivery of the service, but also the basic operation of the VGIN Division.
 The service rates were approved by the Joint Legislative Audit and Review Commission (JLARC) in December 2006.

-One of the biggest challenges for the ISP will be ensuring participation from all required partners.
-Many of the projects of the ISP will require the active involvement of many stakeholders (as many as 158 different agencies), but the ISP does not have the authority to compel participation.
-Encouragement and incentives have been the best approach for the ISP so far, but it is difficult to ensure 100% participation with only these tools available.
+One of the biggest challenges for NGS will be ensuring participation from all required partners.
+Many of the projects of NGS will require the active involvement of many stakeholders (as many as 158 different agencies), but NGS does not have the authority to compel participation.
+Encouragement and incentives have been the best approach for NGS so far, but it is difficult to ensure 100% participation with only these tools available.
 Another challenge will be getting state agencies to pay for services that they currently receive for free, especially when basic funding is unavailable in many of these agencies.

-Overall the outlook for the ISP is promising.
-The team established within the ISP is highly skilled, trained and motivated.
-One key to the continued success of the ISP will be the investment into the development of staff to ensure that they maintain their sharp edge.
-Additionally, the ISP enjoys strong relationships with many state agencies and local governments that can be leveraged by the partnerships as services are expanded in the future.
+Overall the outlook for NGS is promising.
+The team established within the bureau is highly skilled, trained and motivated.
+One key to the continued success of NGS will be the investment into the development of staff to ensure that they maintain their sharp edge.
+Additionally, NGS enjoys strong relationships with many state agencies and local governments that can be leveraged by the partnerships as services are expanded in the future.

-The following sections provide a general overview of the statutory or established duties of each unit in the ISP:
+The following sections provide a general overview of the statutory or established duties of each unit in NGS:

 The Code of Virginia (§2.2-2026) establishes that the VGIN Division “shall foster the creative utilization of geographic information and oversee the development of a catalog of GIS data available in the Commonwealth.”
 It further defines (§ 2.2-2027) the powers and duties of the Division as follows:

-- Requesting the services, expertise, supplies and facilities of VITA from the CIO on issues concerning the Division;
+- Requesting the services, expertise, supplies and facilities of VDEM from the State Coordinator on issues concerning the Division;

 - Accepting grants from the United States government and agencies and instrumentalities thereof and any other source.
 To those ends, the Division shall have the power to comply with such conditions and execute such agreements as may be necessary or desirable;